tshepang/blog/content/birth-2004.md

 categories = ['movies']
 +++

-Nicole Kidman is kick-ass and so is her acting +++ check the almost unbearable intensity she portrays at some high-brow show (probably opera) which she visits with her boyfriend.
+Nicole Kidman is kick-ass and so is her acting... check the almost unbearable intensity she portrays at some high-brow show (probably opera) which she visits with her boyfriend.
 The script is damn amazing too, and so is the camerawork, and this, a drama, is among the most